 DTP students benefit from the programme's links with industry and other research organisations in multiple ways.
-Researchers working in industry contribute directly to the graduate training available within the DTP, providing expertise in research, business and enterprise skills, and some of the DPhil/PhD projects offered within the DTP involve an industrial partner as well as an academic supervisor.
-The DTP manages and awards a number of Collaborative Industrial CASE (iCASE) studentships, supported by funding from BBSRC, and provides training and support for students funded through BBSRC’s Industrial CASE Partnership (ICP) awards.
-Students also have the opportunity to gain hands-on experience of work in a non-academic environment through the internship component of the DTP training programme.
+Researchers working in industry contribute directly to the graduate training available within the DTP, providing expertise in research, business and enterprise skills, and many of the DPhil/PhD projects offered within the DTP involve an industrial partner as well as an academic supervisor, including projects with partner organisations such as Novo Nordisk.

-If you represent an organisation interested in partnering with the DTP to support our research and training programme, or in applying for a BBSRC iCASE studentship in collaboration with an academic supervisor within the DTP, please contact the Co-Director, Gail Preston (firstname.lastname@example.org), for further information.
+If you represent an organisation interested in partnering with the DTP to support our research and training programme, or in applying for an UKRI-BBSRC iCASE studentship in collaboration with an academic supervisor within the DTP, please contact the Director, Gail Preston (firstname.lastname@example.org), for further information.

-In Sept 2016 the Oxford Interdisciplinary Bioscience DTP hosted the first Grand Challenges in Plant Pathology Interdisciplinary Study Group, which provided an opportunity for early career researchers from the Oxford DTP and across the UK to work together with non-academic researchers from a range of organisations including Syngenta, BASF, CABI, Fera and APHA to discuss solutions to industry-led challenges, while further developing their professional skills.
-The training format used for the plant pathology study group can be adapted to suit a wide range of academic and industrial communities.
-If you are interested in supporting or contributing to future study groups, including future plant pathology study groups please contact email@example.com.
+Study groups provide an opportunity for early career researchers to work together with non-academic researchers from a range of organisations to discuss solutions to industry-led challenges, while further developing their professional skills.
+The Oxford DTP has established a study group format that can be adapted to suit a wide range of academic and industrial communities.
+If you are interested in supporting or contributing to future study groups, please contact the Director, Gail Preston (email@example.com), for further information.